Features

 Pile foundations are used in areas where mat or spread footings cannot be used – areas with hard rock strata of 5 metres to 50 metres below the ground level.

-Drilled shafts, also known as caisson foundation, operate the same as pile foundation except that they are high-capacity cast-in-situ foundations.
+Drilled shafts, also known as caisson foundations, operate the same as pile foundations except that they are high-capacity cast-in-situ foundations.

 They are designed to transfer heavier weights than pile foundations.

-Drilled shafts battle weights from the structure through shaft resistance, toe resistance and/or a mixture both options.
+Drilled shafts battle weights from the structure through shaft resistance, toe resistance, and/or a mixture of both options.

 RELATED: Concrete Footings Vs. Concrete Foundation